Boeing MQ-28 Ghost Bat: Design

 BAE Systems Australia supplies the uncrewed flight vehicle management solution and simulation capability, flight control computers and navigation equipment.
-Saab AB supplies communications systems, avionics, as well as electromechanical actuators and controllers for the MQ-28’s primary flight control system.
-The engine is a single commercial-off-the-shelf turbofan engine and is speculated to be a Williams FJ44 or Pratt & Whitney Canada PW300.
-Defence Science and Technology Group contributed a range of specialist high-technology advice and testing including aerodynamic data from testing in both the low-speed and transonic wind tunnels at DSTG Fishermans Bend, ground vibration testing, nose wheel shimmy, mission planning software, and characterisation and selection of the vehicle’s airframe coatings.
+Saab AB supplies communications systems, avionics, as well as electromechanical actuators and controllers for the MQ-28's primary flight control system.
+The engine is a single commercial-off-the-shelf turbofan engine and is a Williams FJ44.
+Defence Science and Technology Group contributed a range of specialist high-technology advice and testing including aerodynamic data from testing in both the low-speed and transonic wind tunnels at DSTG Fishermans Bend, ground vibration testing, nose wheel shimmy, mission planning software, and characterisation and selection of the vehicle's airframe coatings.

 The Block 2 will not have major airframe changes from the Block 1.
 The main external change will be the removal of the Block 1's dogtooth wing.
-Internally, the aircraft will see wiring modifications and other changes that will improve maintainability.
-Block 2 will also get a new global positioning system (GPS)/inertial navigation system to replace the Block 1's commercially available GPS.
+Internally, the aircraft is to receive wiring modifications and other changes that are to improve maintainability.
+Block 2 is to also get a new global positioning system (GPS)/inertial navigation system to replace the Block 1's commercially available GPS.

+In June 2026, Boeing Australia announced at the ILA Berlin Air Show that the Block 3 airframe would start construction in 2027.
+The airframe will have a 25% larger wing and will be able to be armed internally with either 2 AIM-120 AMRAAM missiles or four GBU-39 Small Diameter Bombs, and will have three external hardpoints, beyond-line-of-sight communications, an enlarged nose mission-segment, and an increased take-off weight of 2000 lb.